 HOW TO TRANSITION AND MAINTAIN GRAY HAIR

 Are your clients embracing their grays?
-With jaw-dropping gray transformation work flooding social media like those before-and-afters by @jackmartincolorist and a year of fewer salon visits, more clients are thinking about this option.
+With jaw-dropping gray transformation work flooding social media like those before-and-afters by Jack Martin (@jackmartincolorist) and a year of fewer salon visits, more clients are thinking about this option.
 Make sure you’re ready for them with this guide!

 First of all, we know gray retouches are your consistent moneymakers.
 But don’t fear: Transitioning a client from years of color to embracing their gray is a tedious and timely process, and will require regular maintenance to maintain.
 You’ll gain client loyalty by taking your guest through this process perfectly and seamlessly!